-Darker varieties such as brown fire opals are often cut into cabochon to maximize their play-of-colour.
+Darker varieties such as brown fire opals are often cut into cabochons to maximize their play of colour.

 In case you are considering a faceted stone, keep in mind that opal is a relatively soft gemstone (5.5 to 6.5 on the Mohs scale), and the edges of its facets will become less sharp with time, depending on how often you wear the gem.

 Opals including fire opals are delicate gemstones since they have a high level of water content.
 In fact, the water content can make up to 21% of their weight.
 This is the reason why opals are vulnerable to dehydration and temperature fluctuations, meaning if an opal is allowed to dry, it will crack and even fade.